wqweto/VszLib/README.md

 #### `Property LastError As String` (read-only)

 Gets last error that occurred during last operation.
-Returns empty straint if no error occurred.
+Returns empty string if no error occurred.

+#### `Property PreserveDirectoryStructure As Boolean`

+Gets/sets whether to preserve directory structure of archive under `TargetFolder` during extraction.

 #### `Event Progress(FileIdx As Long, Current As Double, Total As Double, Cancel As Boolean)`